CI / CD

 part.

-Each step defined in the pipeline is a docker container that gets executed.
-For each step, the CI pipeline will create a new docker container, mount your code in the current working directory as a volume, and execute the commands defined in the commands:
+Each step defined in the pipeline is a container that gets executed.
+For each step, the CI pipeline will create a new container, mount your code in the current working directory as a volume, and execute the commands defined in the commands:

 part.

-This way, you can execute any command in the docker container that is required to build your application.
+This way, you can execute any command in the container that is required to build your application.

-Additionally, because each step is a docker container, you can also mention certain steps of your application to deploy your website upon successful completion.
+Additionally, because each step is a container, you can also mention certain steps of your application to deploy your website upon successful completion.
 Each step will only execute if the previous step has exited with a success status code (a zero status code), so your applications will only be deployed if all previous steps have completed successfully.